DataDog/datadog-go/README.md

 Agent v6+ accepts packets through a Unix Socket datagram connection.
 Details about the advantages of using UDS over UDP are available in the [DogStatsD Unix Socket documentation](https://docs.datadoghq.com/developers/dogstatsd/unix_socket/).
 You can use this protocol by giving a `unix:///path/to/dsd.socket` address argument to the `New` constructor.

-### vsock Client
+### Vsock Client (experimental)

-When the Agent runs outside of the virtual machine the application runs in, neither a Unix Domain Socket nor a routable network address may be available to reach it, but a vsock channel usually is.
+VM Sockets (vsock) are a Linux-only transport available for allowing hypervisors and guest virtual machines to communicate with each other in a fast and secure way, similar to Unix Domain Sockets.

 You can use this protocol, on Linux only, by giving a `vsock://<CID>:<port>` address argument to the `New` constructor, where `<CID>` is either a context ID or one of the following shorthands: